lgrube/testsnakegame/README.md

 messing around with snake
 <h1>To run the code run snake.html from browser!!</h1>

-If you have any ideas or would like to contribute to the game send me an email
+If you have any ideas or would like to contribute to the game send a pull request or if you find an issue please mark it inside an issue.